 “What’s In It For Me?” is the one question our donors want answered before they open their wallets.
 It might sound a little crass, but it’s the motivational push that’s needed to spur action.
 No one gives without meaning, without benefit.
 And those reasons are as varied as our listeners.

 Don’t talk about features, talk about benefits.
 NPR news, the music you carry, the community you serve – all of those features have deep benefits.
 Practice talking about those donor benefits.
 If you can make a statement and say, “So what?” – you haven’t offered a benefit.
 Make the donor see WHY and HOW, not just WHO and WHAT.
 For example, “KXXX brings you local and national news, as well as news from around the world.”
 That’s a feature.
-A benefit is, “When you listen to news on KXXX, you hear local stories that matter to you and your family, such as our recent series on graduation numbers in Acme schools, and how our teachers are working to increase them.”
+A benefit is, “When you listen to news on KXXX, you hear local stories that matter to you and your family, such as our recent series on graduation numbers in our local schools, and how our teachers are working to increase them.”

 As you write your scripts, talking points, and messages for pledge drives, make sure that they are relevant to your station and to your market.
 Localism sells.
 Every single time I’ve heard station staff start talking about local stories with local station impact – the pledges come in.
 Make a point to gather lists of local news stories that you’ve aired prior to every pledge drive.
 Maybe there’s a local tie-in to a national NPR series, or maybe you did a special local series.
 News awards might seem self-serving to mention, but for some listeners, that outside validation is important for giving.
 But WHY you got those news awards is also story-worthy.
 It’s important that your listeners realize their donations power every step of those reporters’ days, from investigation to mileage to cell phones.
 Your donors have ownership – and pride - in those awards, too.